 Shower Ideas for Tiny Homes

 Squeezing a shower into a tiny house bathroom with teensy square footage is undoubtedly challenging.
 But we are happy to report it is not impossible.
-From wet rooms to pint-size stalls the following ideas demonstrate with a little creative thinking, you can pack a lot of practical function, and style too, into a small footprint.Continue to 2 of 34 below.
+From wet rooms to pint-size stalls, the following ideas demonstrate that with a little creative thinking, you can pack a lot of practical function and style into a small footprint.Continue to 2 of 34 below.

 02 of 34

 03 of 34

 Many pint-size shower stalls skimp on style.
 But the one in this micro home built by New Frontier Tiny Homes is all things wonderful from the pebble floor tile to the slate walls.
 The frosting on the cake is the frameless glass door.
 Because it does not obstruct space visually, the glass door imparts a sense of airiness.Continue to 4 of 34 below.

 Rethink Your Bathroom Vanity

 Streamlining the bathroom vanity in this house built by Liberation Tiny Homes, created space for a standard size shower stall.
 The unique shape of the cabinet allows the glass door to open fully.Continue to 5 of 34 below.